 - Muscle sprain.
 A sprain affects the ligaments that connect bones at a joint.
 With a sprain, the ligaments get stretched or torn.

 - Muscle spasm.
 Spasms and cramps happen when a muscle can’t relax after contracting.
 The spasms can last seconds to over 15 minutes at a time.
-Sometimes you can see the muscle twitch.
+Sometimes, you can see the muscle twitch.
 The muscle can also be extra hard or look different than normal.

 Try to keep a natural arch in your back when you cough, instead of hunching forward.
-Keeping your shoulders down (think them as moving away from your ears) can also help your back relax during a cough.
+Keeping your shoulders down (think of them as moving away from your ears) can also help your back relax during a cough.

 If you put your hand down on a surface like a table or counter when you cough, this helps the back not to compress.

 There are many reasons why you might have lower back pain when you cough.
 Some are easy to fix, while others might need medical attention.
 Here are some common causes of back pain and tips for finding relief:

 Replace your mattress